-Strategies and Actions Priority Implementation Partners Objective 3.6.1 Make immediate investments (\$349.2 billion) to Close the First Nations Infrastructure Gap by 2030, in areas of housing, digital connectivity, education, road access, and infrastructure, among many others, outlined in the AFN report.
+STRATEGIES AND ACTIONS PRIORITY IMPLEMENTATION PARTNERS OBJECTIVE 3.5.1 Make immediate investments (\$349.2 billion) to Close the First Nations Infrastructure Gap by 2030, in areas of housing, digital connectivity, education, road access, and infrastructure, among many others, outlined in the AFN report.
 Immediate Federal, provincial, and territorial departments, in partnership with First Nations.
 Support First Nations to develop and establish culturally appropriate community wellness centers and programs to provide services for members and to incorporate traditional practices, language, ceremony, and medicines.
-Ongoing First Nations Create funding mechanisms to support First Nations in the management and treatment of waste, including innovative solutions to address these challenges in remote areas.
+Ongoing First Nations.
+Create funding mechanisms to support First Nations in the management and treatment of waste, including innovative solutions to address these challenges in remote areas.
 Ongoing Federal, provincial, and territorial departments.
 Promote access and reduce barriers for First Nations to access capital for major infrastructure development.
 Ongoing Federal, provincial, and territorial departments, and allied organizations in partnership with First Nations.
-Objective 3.6.2 Explore the development and implementation of a First Nations Green Infrastructure Fund, modeled off the Canada Infrastructure Bank but led by First Nations, to support First Nations self-determination in addressing the natural and infrastructure deficit.
+OBJECTIVE 3.5.2 Explore the development and implementation of a First Nations Green Infrastructure Fund, modeled off the Canada Infrastructure Bank but led by First Nations, to support First Nations self-determination in addressing the natural and infrastructure deficit.
 Immediate AFN, in partnership with First Nations.
 Support First Nations in developing and operating their own infrastructure management plans and systems to effectively respond to current and projected climate impacts.
 Immediate First Nations, with support from federal, provincial, and territorial departments.
-Support the development of infrastructure- related training opportunities within First Nations, with a special emphasis on First Nations youth, persons with disabilities, and 2SLGBTQIAA+.
+Support the development of infrastructure-related training opportunities within First Nations, with a special emphasis on First Nations youth, persons with disabilities, and 2SLGBTQQIA+.
 Ongoing First Nations.
 Conduct a nation-wide assessment, including vulnerability, on critical infrastructure gaps in First Nations territories (e.g., transportation, communications, and connectivity) that impact First Nations' health, wellness, and continuity of care during climate-emergencies.
 Immediate First Nations, with support from federal, provincial, and territorial departments.
-Objective 3.6.3 Ensure any proposed infrastructure project on First Nations territories is designed in partnership with First Nations, based on the full recognition of First Nations jurisdiction and self-determination.
-Ongoing First Nations, project proponents, and relevant federal, provincial, and territorial departments and regulatory bodies.
-Empower First Nations to manage their own resources and generate own-source revenue by decolonizing federal, provincial, Immediate First Nations, in partnership with federal, provincial, and territorial departments.